gghill/gghill/README.md

 When I'm staring at GitHub, I'm probably wishing I was diving 🐡, skiing ⛷️, or mountain biking 🚵‍

-📖 I'm currently reading Underland by Robert Macfarlane
+📖 I'm currently reading Fear and Loathing in Las Vegas by Hunter S. Thompson

 👾 I'm currently playing Magic the Gathering